celineyuwono/notes/Kubernetes/Tekton.md

 - Kubernetes resources: Pods, Services, Deployments, but CRD can define a new resource and create binaries called controllers that can act upon the new resource.
 - **Steps:** Existing type: `Kubernetes Container Spec`.
 Steps specify image, shell commands, or arguments.
 Steps inside one Task share a Pod for easy communication.
 - 5 New Custom Resources (CRD) provided by Tekton:
 	- **Task:** Made up of **Steps**, run sequentially on same K8s node.
-Runs
+Runs as a pod.
 	- **Pipelines:** Made up of **Tasks** .
 You can define order of tasks, run sequentially or concurrently, or create own task graph (using keywords like `runAfter`).
 Tasks can run in multiple nodes.
 Can pass input from one task to next task.
 In the below example, we group faster tasks like linting and unit tests, and group slower tasks to run concurrently.
 This speeds up the pipeline speed.
 ![Tekton Pipelines: example](https://i.ibb.co/bRDNz4L/Screen-Shot-2020-08-25-at-15-47-07.png)
 	- **PipelineRun** and **TaskRun**: Invoke **Pipelines** and **Tasks** (because they usually need to be invoked multiple times).
 	- **PipelineResources:** Share resources between different **Tasks** and *provides runtime information* like **Git Repo** and **Container Registry**.
 Using runtime information, we can run pipelines against different stages (ex. prod, stg), pull requests, or a different infrastructure.
 ![Tekton Components](https://i.ibb.co/82JmRcM/Screen-Shot-2020-08-25-at-15-55-22.png)

 ### Flow
 1. User interact with Kubernetes to create Task or Pipelines, which are stored in Kubernetes.
 2. When user wants to run, users create Task Run or PipelineRun.
 Picked up by controllers, and these controllers create `pods`.
 ![](https://i.ibb.co/ySJ4s7N/Screen-Shot-2020-08-25-at-16-14-20.png)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODYyNjYzNzAsLTEwMzcyNzk3NjgsLT
+eyJoaXN0b3J5IjpbMTU3NDc2ODM1NCwtMTAzNzI3OTc2OCwtMT
-E2MjYyNjEzNjcsMTQ4Mjk5OTAyNSwtODY2MDkzNjE5LC0xMjcy
+YyNjI2MTM2NywxNDgyOTk5MDI1LC04NjYwOTM2MTksLTEyNzI2
-Njk1MDYxLDEzMTUyOTY3MTgsMzA1NTc1NjQsLTc3MzA5MjkxN1
+OTUwNjEsMTMxNTI5NjcxOCwzMDU1NzU2NCwtNzczMDkyOTE3XX
-19
+0=
 -->